solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `ERROR_AUTHORIZATION_FAILED` if the wallet endpoint did not authorize access to the requested privileged methods

 ##### Description
-This method allows the dapp endpoint to request authorization from the wallet endpoint for access to the specified [privileged methods](#privileged-methods).
-On success, it returns an `auth_token` providing access to those privileged methods.
+This method allows the dapp endpoint to request authorization from the wallet endpoint for access to [privileged methods](#privileged-methods).
+On success, it returns an `auth_token` providing access to privileged methods.
 It may also return a URI suitable for future use as an [endpoint-specific URI](#endpoint-specific-uris).

 The returned `auth_token` is an opaque string with meaning only to the wallet endpoint which created it.
 It is recommended that the wallet endpoint include a mechanism to authenticate the contents of auth tokens it issues (for e.g., with an HMAC, or by encryption with a secret symmetric key).